ToMmAzO/Robotics_Design_Project_2022/README.md

 ## Electronics organization
 Here are reported the wiring schema of the robot.

-Built around a `Raspberry Pi 4B`, a `Raspberry Pi Protoboard` and an `Adafruit Stereo Speaker Bonnet`
+Built around a `Raspberry Pi 4B`, a `Raspberry Pi Protoboard` and an `Adafruit Stereo Speaker Bonnet`.

 Input:
 - 1 button
 - 1 microphone